vndmtrx/libadt/README.md

 ### What Structures do you have now?

+* Single linked list;

-None.
-But this repository is in its very beginning.
+But this repository is in its very beginning another will come in time.

 ### What structures do you plan to implement?

 At the present time, the following structures are being implemented:

-* Single linked list;
 * Double linked list;
 * Queue using single linked list as infrastructure;
 * Stack using single linked list as infrastructure;